-Servers that accept rsa-sha2- signatures for client authentication SHOULD implement the extension negotiation mechanism defined in [SSH-EXT-INFO], including especially the "server-sig-algs" extension.
+Servers that accept rsa-sha2- signatures for client authentication SHOULD implement the extension negotiation mechanism defined in [EXT-INFO], including especially the "server-sig-algs" extension.

-When authenticating with an RSA key against a server that does not implement the "server-sig-algs" extension, clients MAY default to an ssh-rsa signature to avoid authentication penalties.
+When authenticating with an RSA key against a server that does not implement the "server-sig-algs" extension, clients MAY default to an "ssh-rsa" signature to avoid authentication penalties.
+When the new rsa-sha2- algorithms have been sufficiently widely adopted to warrant disabling "ssh-rsa", clients MAY default to one of the new algorithms.